-- (7a) A greater use of electricity from renewable sources is a means to address many of the challenges in the transport sector as well as in other energy sectors.
-It is therefore appropriate to provide additional incentives to stimulate the use of electricity from renewable sources in the transport sector, and that the multiplication factors for the calculation of the contribution from electricity from renewable sources consumed by electrified rail transport and electric road vehicles be raised so as to enhance their deployment and market penetration. - (7b) The Waste Framework Directive 2008/98/EC helps move the EU closer to a 'recycling society', seeking to avoid waste generation and to use waste as a resource.
+- (7b) The Waste Framework Directive 2008/98/EC helps move the EU closer to a 'recycling society', seeking to avoid waste generation and to use waste as a resource.
 The waste hierarchy generally lays down a priority order of what constitutes the best overall environmental option in waste legislation and policy.
 Member States should support the use of recyclates in line with the waste hierarchy and with the aim of a recycling society, and should not support the landfilling or incineration of such recyclates whenever possible.
 Some of the feedstocks that pose low ILUC risks can be considered to be wastes.
 However, they may still be used for other purposes that would represent a higher priority than energy recovery in the waste hierarchy established in Article 4 of Directive 2008/98/EC.
 It is therefore appropriate for Member States to pay due attention to the waste hierarchy principle in any incentive measures for the promotion of low ILUC risk biofuels or any measures to minimise incentives for fraud in relation to the production of such biofuels, so that incentives to use such biofuel feedstocks do not counter efforts to reduce waste, increase recycling and the efficient and sustainable use of available resources.
-Member States may include measures they are taking in that respect in their reporting. - (8) The minimum greenhouse gas saving threshold for biofuels and bioliquids produced in new installations should be increased with effect from 1st July 2014 in order to improve their overall greenhouse gas balance as well as discouraging further investments in installations with low greenhouse gas savings performance.
+Member States may include measures they are taking in that respect in their reporting. - (8) The minimum greenhouse gas saving threshold for biofuels and bioliquids produced in new installations should be increased with effect from [date of entry into force] in order to improve their overall greenhouse gas balance as well as discouraging further investments in installations with low greenhouse gas savings performance.
 This increase provides for investment safeguards in biofuels and bioliquids production capacities in conformity with Article 19(6) second subparagraph.